(h Albumin ELISA, Strip Plate) The Albuwell Hu kit contains all of the components and...

 The Albuwell O kit contains all of the components and reagents you need to assay...

-(m, r Nephrin ELISA, Strip Plate) The Human Nephrin kit contains all of the components...
+(r Nephrin ELISA, Strip Plate) - For Research Use Only The Rat Nephrin kit contains all...

 Find the right kit for reliable, reproducible ELISA-based quantitation of nephrology-related biomarkers from the experts in nephrology ELISAs.